 In much the same vein, Jesse Jones’ character is a fantastic vehicle for highlighting a sub-sector most definitely sidelined: women in the police force in the 1970s.
 Something of an enemy force for the frightened citizens faced with a failing investigation as well as back at the station, she’s a woman torn between ambition, prejudice and the suffocating expectations of women, and particularly women working within that masculine bubble.
 Jones forces us to look through yet another experiential lens and her role in particular flies in the face of expectations.

 Amy Leach’s direction is sensitive and dextrous, balancing the northern witty warmth with the fiery underbelly Miles has crafted so beautifully.
 Camilla Clarke’s set is deceptively simple and offers the blank page on which the tale of invisible women is told.
 Costuming is as much a part of the characters as the dialogue, loudly declaring their shifting roles and experiences as the outrageously lengthy manhunt goes on and on across years.
-The costume changes side stage do feel a little too prominent, and there are a few blips on an otherwise seamless production.
 While the production is generally very fluid, there are sections which feel drawn out beyond their moment of impact and in truth the production could do with a little gentle trimming.

 Miles’ play takes back the Ripper narrative the same way the women fought to ‘take back the night’.
 Exposing the double standards, crippling restrictions and blindly male-centric decision making, her characters offer up the untold stories of women living in a time which had them facing a role as lambs to the slaughter while female-centric action points were pennies that never dropped for the male population.
 Highly recommended.